cilium/cilium/Documentation/architecture.rst

 To simplify things in a larger deployment, the key-value store can be the same one used by the container orchestrater (e.g., Kubernetes using etcd).
-In single node Cilium deployments used for basic testing/learning, Cilium can use a local store implemented as golang hashmap, avoiding the need to setup a dedicated K-V store.
+In single node Cilium deployments used for basic testing / learning, Cilium can use a local store implemented as a golang hash map, avoiding the need to setup a dedicated K-V store.

 Container IP Address Management and Connectivity
 ------------------------------------------------